 Though you might call it “Paradise”

 Yes, paradise, indeed.
-There was Bob on the stage right in front of us, now playing better than he has ever played in my opinion, after 40 years of an unsurpassable career with the last 10 years of it being almost constantly on the road by way of the Never Ending Tour.
+There was Bob on the stage right in front of us, now playing better than he has ever played in my opinion, after 40 years of an unsurpassable career with the last 10 years of it being almost constantly on the road by way of his Never Ending Tour.
 What a sight, what a sound!

 Another song different from the two previous shows came next with an absolutely brilliant Tombstone Blues.
-This Highway 61 Revisited number has never been one of my top favourite Bob songs but this version was just fantastic, no other word for it.
+This Highway 61 Revisited number has never been one of my favourite Bob songs but this version was just fantastic, no other word for it.
 Bob, Larry and Charlie on electric guitars just made a one hell of a racket; powerful, energised, forever moving in the right direction, it simply blew away all that dared to stand in its path.
 It seemed to be the case that as the years went by Bob was just getting louder and louder in his playing and clearly enjoying every minute of it.
 How did he do it?
-Most guys his age were grandfathers heading for retirement, but Bob in stark contrast to them was in the land of his own glory, bathing in the light of the sun of his genius, washing his ears out in it night after night and taking it all over the world whilst also getting paid for it.
+Most guys his age were grandfathers heading for retirement, but Bob in stark contrast was in the lands of his own glory, bathing in the light of the sun of his genius, washing his ears out in it night after night and taking it all over the world whilst also getting paid in spades.
 All the time turning the volume control up just a little bit more.
 It was flabbergasting and I was speechless!
-Best I could was just stand there raising my arms up in the air, looking up high above the speaker stacks which were hanging there suspended from the arena ceiling, like instruments of the prophet, letting the sound flow out, washing over everyone as we all bathed in its transcendence.
+Best I could do was just stand there raising my arms in the air, looking high up above the speaker stacks which were hanging there suspended from the arena ceiling, like instruments of the prophet, letting the sound flow out, washing over everyone as we all bathed in its transcendence.

 Before we knew it Bob and the boys were stood in The Formation staring into the wildly cheering Welsh crowd, taking in their adulation whilst remaining expressionless and then one by one they left the stage.
-The crowd was going mad, there was just no other word for it and quite right too as the show so far had been a complete and utter stunner.
-Everyone knew it wouldn’t be long before Bob and the boys would be back for the encore, but that did not stop all of us from shouting at the tops of our voices to get them back on stage as soon as was humanly possible.
-It was just simply great to stand there on the floor, bathe in the darkness with all the wild appreciation going on around us, knowing that Bob and the boys would soon re-appear right there in front of us and start all over again.
+The crowd was going mad, there was just no other word for it and quite right too because the show so far had been a complete and utter stunner.
+Everyone knew it wouldn’t be long before Bob and the boys would be back for the encore, but that didn’t stop all of us from shouting at the tops of our voices to get them on stage as soon as humanly possible.
+It was just simply great to stand there on the floor, bathe in the darkness with all the wild appreciation going on around us, knowing that Bob and the boys would indeed soon re-appear right there in front of us and start up all over again.

 After a second Formation, during which Bob stood there in line with the boys staring out into the audience, arms at his side, shaking the last beads of sweat from out of his hair, it was the end of another night’s work well and truly done.
-There was then the final image of Bob turning his back, walking off stage for the last time that evening and we knew the show was over.
+There was the final image of Bob turning his back, walking off stage for the last time that evening and we then knew the show was over.
 Or at least I did!
 Bob virtually never played a set beyond 19 songs and we had now reached that threshold.
 My back was stiff, my armpits were soaking wet, my feet were fizzing, the whole of my body felt like it had been through the grinder.
-My new Bob t shirt already stank of sweat, my ears were ringing to the point where they felt like they had been thoroughly boxed, boxed, then boxed again just for good measure.
-None of these things mattered in the slightest however, in fact I would have been disappointed if it had been any other way.
+My new Bob Dylan t shirt already stank of sweat, my ears were ringing to the point where they felt like they had been thoroughly boxed, boxed, and then boxed again just for good measure.
+None of these things mattered in the slightest however, in fact I would have been disappointed if it had turned out any other way.
 We had been given a glimpse of the promised land and those sights simply do not come cheap, never had done and never will.
-Huw and I had been there in Cardiff when Bob Dylan came to town in September 2000, played a set which had included for starters an extremely rare performance of Ballad of Frankie Lee and Judas Priest and from that point on we had simply never looked back.
+Huw and I had been there in Cardiff when Bob Dylan came to town in September 2000, where he played a set which had included for starters an extremely rare performance of Ballad of Frankie Lee and Judas Priest and from that point on we had simply never looked back.

 Setlist Cardiff International Arena 23rd September 2000 –